Faisal II

-The only son of King Ghazi of Iraq and Queen Aliya, Faisal acceded to the throne at the age of three after his father was killed in a car crash.
+The only son of King Ghazi and Queen Aliya of Iraq, Faisal acceded to the throne at the age of three after his father was killed in a car crash.
 A regency was set up under his uncle Prince 'Abd al-Ilah.
 In 1941, a pro-Axis coup d'état overthrew the regent.
 The British responded by initiating an invasion of Iraq a month later and restored 'Abd al-Ilah to power.
 During the Second World War, Faisal was evacuated along with his mother to the United Kingdom.
 There, he attended Harrow School alongside his cousin Hussein, the future King of Jordan.
 The regency ended in May 1953 when Faisal came of age.

-The overthrow of the Egyptian monarchy in 1953 and the formation of the United Arab Republic in February 1958 only provided impetuses to ideas of a revolution.
+The overthrow of the Egyptian monarchy in 1952 and the formation of the United Arab Republic in February 1958 only provided impetuses to ideas of a revolution.
 The Hashemite Arab Federation was formed between Iraq and Jordan in February 1958 with Faisal as its head, which did not quell widespread opposition.
 In July 1958, a group of Royal Iraqi Army officers led by Abd al-Karim Qasim mounted a coup d'état and overthrew the monarchy.
-Faisal was executed along with numerous members of his family in the process.
+Faisal was executed along with numerous members of his family in the process at the Al-Rehab Palace massacre on 14 July, 1958.

 Family and early life

 Birth and early years

 Faisal was the only son of King Ghazi of Iraq and his wife, Queen Aliya, second daughter of 'Ali bin Hussein, King of the Hejaz and Grand Sharif of Mecca.
-Faisal's father was killed in a mysterious car crash when he was three years old; his uncle, Prince 'Abd al-Ilah, served as regent until Faisal came of age in 1953.
-He also suffered from asthma.
+Faisal's father was killed in a mysterious car crash when he was three years old; his father’s first cousin, Prince 'Abd al-Ilah, served as regent until Faisal came of age in 1953.
+He suffered from asthma.